g1eng/matrixa/README.md

 * You can create Matrix<T> instance for matrix declaration and its manipulation.
 * `Matrix::<T>::new()` or easy-to-use `!mat[T]` macro for the constructor.
-* A matrix instance can be typed with integer such as i32, floating point such as f32, bool, or reference to string literal (&str).
+* A matrix instance can be typed with integer such as i32, floating point such as f32, bool, reference to sized string literal (&str) or String.
 * Builtin integrity checker and push or merge mechanism for panic-less append of rows or columns
 * It implements Clone.
 You can assign a matrix to another using `=` operator or generate clone instance with `clone()`.
 * It implements Iterator.
 You can iterate data with a representation, such as `for d in matrix`